swiss/fedlex-jolux/doc/classified_compilation.md

 The different jolux:Consolidation are no "deltas" of the changes but always the complete state a the specific point in time.
 :::

-For jolux:Consolidation, the additional [abstraction levels](abstraction_levels.md) jolux:Expression and jolux:Manifestation are also available for all entries.
+For jolux:Consolidation, the additional [abstraction levels](abstraction_levels.md) jolux:Expression and jolux:Manifestation are usually also available for all entries.
+This excludes some older ones and those that are not yet published.

 The connection between jolux:Consolidation and jolux:ConsolidationAbstract is made with jolux:isMemberOf.